 If there’s a pain point you’re feeling as a property manager, chances are there’s software to tackle it.
 Property management software solutions come in all shapes and sizes.
 The key is finding the right fit for your business.

-To help you determine the best property management software solution for you, your owners, and your tenants, we’ve studied review sites and assessed features across platforms to find the seven best property management software out there.
+To help you determine the best property management software solution for you, your owners, and your tenants, we’ve studied review sites and assessed features across platforms to find ten of the best rental property management software out there.

 Of course, if you’re looking for the best all-around solution, look no further than Buildium® (skip ahead for a peek into its features and pricing).
 Buildium includes almost all of the features we’ll discuss throughout this article, and they’ve built each of them out with ease of use and value to owners, tenants, and property managers in mind through the whole journey.

-If you’d like to do a little compare-and-contrast, however, here are some of the best property management software solutions for 2023 that we found.
+If you’d like to do a little compare-and-contrast, however, here are some of the best property management software solutions for 2026 that we found.
+We’ve carefully selected the following software options based on their useability, flexibility, and value for the price to determine which property management software is the best all-around option.

 What Are the Essential Property Management Software Tools?